4d/go-mobile/versioned_docs/version-19-R3/project-definition/structure.md

 End if
  ```

-:::info
+:::note

-Only computed attributes with values that change over time - depending on other attributs of the same DataClass (ex: dates) - will be updated on the mobile app.
+Only computed attributes with values that change over time - only depending on other attributs of the same DataClass (ex: dates) - will be updated on the mobile app.

 :::